carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Allows your VPC (**public subnet**) to communicate with the Internet ==> Performs network address translation for instances.
 - It is known as Internet gateway or Virtual Private Gateway
 - 1 VPC <-> 1 Internet Gateway.
 Each Internet Gateway is associated with one VPC only, and each VPC has one Internet Gateway only (one-to-one mapping)
-- For internet communication, you must set up a route in your route table that directs traffic to the Internet Gateway
+- For internet communication, you must set up a route in your route table that directs traffic to the Internet Gateway ==> It becomes a public subnet.

 ##### C/ Route Table (Created by default)